pipp8/power_statistics/README.md

 Once downloaded and unpacked the archive file, a new directory will be created with name **power_statistics**.
 In order to build all components needed to execute the experiments, move in this directory and run the command:

-> mvn compile
+> mvn package

 As a result, MAVEN will start downloading all required libraries and building the code needed to run the different steps of the experiment.
+At the end of the process, a new **powerstatistics-1.0-SNAPSHOT.jar** file will be available in the **target** directory.